oneapi-src/oneDNN/doc/programming_model/attributes_quantization.md

 - \f$downconvert\_f32\_to\_s8()\f$ converts an `f32` value to `s8` with
   potential saturation if the values are out of the range of the INT8 data type.

-Note that in order to perform the operation, one doesn't need to know the exact scaling factors for all the tensors; it is enough to know only the
+Note that in order to perform the operation, one does not need to know the exact scaling factors for all the tensors; it is enough to know only the
 \f$output\_scale\f$.
 The library utilizes this fact: a user needs to provide only this one extra parameter to the convolution primitive (see the [Output